-The software components of the RE-SAMPLE platform are currently designed as part of the definition of the architecture.
-The decision, which of these components or parts of components will be made available, pertains to the partners developing them.
-Different programming languages will be used to implement the different components, e.g., Python and Java.
-Thus, as part of the architecture definition process in T2.5 "Architecture and technical specifications for RE-SAMPLE platform", a microservice architecture is foreseen to bridge between the different components, and the interfaces between components will be REST APIs (Representational State Transfer Application Program Interfaces) specified in some interoperable data format specification where sensible and possible, e.g., in JSON format.
+foreseen to bridge between the different components, and the interfaces between components will be REST APIs (Representational State Transfer Application Program Interfaces) specified in some interoperable data format specification where sensible and possible, e.g., in JSON format.
 If legacy software of some partners is included in the RE-SAMPLE framework, corresponding connectors complying with that architecture and APIs will be implemented.
 As a result, the software components of RE-SAMPLE will be interoperable on an API level, which eases their reuse.
-The architecture, the components and their REST API specifications will be described in D2.6 Architecture and technical specifications.
+The architecture, the components and their REST API specifications are described in D2.6 Architecture and technical specifications.